POTS flare-up: Triggers, symptoms, and how to cope

 What to do during a POTS flare-up

-When a flare hits, even simple activities can feel overwhelming.
-Small, supportive adjustments can make the experience more manageable.
-While every person’s approach is different, many find the following strategies helpful:
+In the moment, small supportive adjustments can make a flare more manageable.
+While everyone’s approach is different, many people with POTS find the following strategies helpful:

 Rest and pacing